Montana/travis-datadog-notif-push/README.md

    - chef gem install json_spec -v '~> 1.1.4'
    - chef gem install chef-handler-datadog
 ```
-Then of course all the complex things with env vars, etc etc.
+Then of course all the complex things with env vars, etc etc, etc.